Are your looking for Thanksgiving-themed book activities for your beginning readers?

-To prepare this book-inspired activity, click on the button below.
+To prepare this book-inspired activity, fill out the form below.
 Then, download and print the cards on white card stock.

 Next, laminate the printables so your children can reuse this resource.
 Then, cut the cards apart.
 Finally, punch holes on all of the black dots.